mliu7/django-subdomains/README.markdown

 `MIDDLEWARE_CLASSES` in your Django settings file.
 2. Set up your `SUBDOMAIN_URLCONFS` dictionary in your Django settings file.
 (See the example below.)
+3. Set up your 'SUBDOMAIN_TEMPLATE_DIRS' directory in your Django settings file.
+(See the example below.)
-3. Make sure that you've set up your `SITE_ID` in your Django settings file, and that the `domain` attribute corresponds to the proper domain name.
+4. Make sure that you've set up your `SITE_ID` in your Django settings file, and that the `domain` attribute corresponds to the proper domain name.
-4. ???
+5. ???
-5. Profit!
+6. Profit!

 ## Example Configuration